CodingPupper3033/M-M/readme.md

 - [ ] High Level not too detailed explanation of the algorithm - Patrick
 - [ ] Implemented light sensing/grid traversal algorithm - Ziv (maybe Josh if needed)
 - [ ] Implementation of general grid traversal (rotating, moving to spot, knowing where the robot is) - Unknown.
+Sort of
-Sort of all hands on deck, Josh included?
+- [ ] Implementation of communication to the robot (SSH) - Up for grabs.
+If Ziv finishes light sensing, maybe him? all hands on deck, Josh included?
 - [ ] Implemented traversal algorithm - Anish (if needed Patrick)
 - [ ] Is the robot intelligent, conscious, mindful?
 Is AI feasible? - Up for grabs; maybe Anish?
 - [ ] Team Logo - Josh
 - [ ] "The Works!" - Up for grabs
 - [ ] Discussion on roundup - Tentatively Josh